macroquest/macroquest/src/private/README.txt

 - EQClasses-private.h
 - EQClasses-private.cpp

-Additionally, if the following files are present, they will be included in the property sheets.
+If the following files are present, they will be included in the property sheets.
 This can be used for adjusting visual studio project settings:
 - Plugin-private.props
 - Common-private.props

+If these files are added, they will be included into pluginapi and made available as code linked into and available to all plugins.
+This is different than the MQ2Main includes as these sources will be compiled directly into the plugin.
+- pluginapi-private.cpp
+- pluginapi-private.h